Christian Arroyo Player Props: Red Sox vs. Mariners

-After going 1-for-3 in his most recent game, Christian Arroyo and the Boston Red Sox face the Seattle Mariners (who will hand the ball to Bryce Miller) at 9:40 PM ET on Tuesday.
+On Wednesday, Christian Arroyo (.237 batting average in his past 10 games, with five doubles and five RBI) and the Boston Red Sox face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 4:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Giants.
+In his most recent game he had a one-hit performance (1-for-4) against the Mariners.

 Christian Arroyo Game Info & Props vs. the Mariners